 - (10) Government Vehicles.
 Vehicles removed from motor pools and left unattended should have steering mechanisms secured with a locking device or lock and chain where applicable.
-Commercial vehicles should have the keys removed from the ignition, doors locked, and the windows rolled up. - (11) Privately Owned Vehicles (POV).
+Commercial vehicles should have the keys removed from the ignition, doors locked, and the windows rolled up. - (11) Privately Owned Vehicles (POVs).
 Owners should ensure the ignition keys are removed, all doors are locked, and the windows are rolled up.
 Personal property should not be stored in plain view. - (12) Dispatched Fuel Vehicles.
 Dispatched vehicles must be closely monitored to prevent theft of fuel from the vehicle tanks by frequent comparison of mileage driven verses fuel used. - (a) Particular attention should be paid to mobile tankers and storage cells. - (b) Fuel cans should not be filled unless there will be a definite need for additional fuel. - (c) To prevent unauthorized dispensing of petroleum products, hoses should be adequately secured when not in use. - (13) Cash.
-Military personnel should not maintain unreasonable amounts of cash, in excess of \$100.00, on their person, inside their POV, or within their living quarters except under unusual circumstances.
+Military personnel should refrain from carrying large amounts of cash on their person, inside their POV, or within their living quarters except under unusual circumstances.
 Personnel must be encouraged to utilize a banking facility to store large sums of money. - (14) Lost and Found.
-In accordance with references (f) and (g), any lost or found items can be reported to SES Company, PS Department located at Building 58 on Virginia Dare Drive or contact SES Company, PS at (910) 450-7578. - (a) SES Company, HQSPTBN, MCIEAST-MCB CAMLEJ will seize firearms and ammunition up to 50 caliber.
+In accordance with reference (f), any lost or found items can be reported to PS, SES Company located at Building 58 on Virginia Dare Drive or (910) 450-7578. - (a) SES Company, HQSPTBN, MCIEAST-MCB CAMLEJ will seize firearms and ammunition up to 50 caliber.
 Any ammunition higher than 50 caliber will be turned into the Ammunition Supply Point and any explosives will be disposed of by Explosive Ordnance Disposal.

 - (b) Any lost items seized, by SES Company, HQSPTBN, will be destroyed or disposed of after 120 days. - d.
 Crime Prevention Programs.
 A continuing command program for planning, coordinating, executing, reviewing, evaluating, and updating courses of action or measures to prevent criminal acts from occurring or minimize the opportunity or motivation to commit, conceal, or engage in criminal activities.
 The reduction of crimes and offense through such measures as patrolling, PS crime prevention surveys and inspections, observation of persons or places considered crime producing, and employment of off-limits procedures to preclude military personnel from participation in activities conducive to crime. - (1) Crime Prevention Survey.
-A formal review and analysis of existing conditions within or affecting any area, facility, or activity, either on or off the installation, to include neighboring civilian environmental factors which may indicate the presence or potential for crime conducted by personnel within the command.
+A formal review and analysis of existing conditions within or affecting any area, facility, or activity, either on or off the Installation, to include neighboring civilian environmental factors which may indicate the presence or potential for crime conducted by personnel within the command.
 Crime prevention surveys are conducted for the purpose of detecting crime and to provide the commander with recommended courses of action to be used in installation crime prevention programs. - (2) Available Crime Prevention Programs.
-The programs available on the installation include Operations Identification, McGruff, Child Beware, Child Fingerprinting and Identification, Lady Beware, National Night Out, Welcome Aboard and Pre-Deployment Briefs, Crime Prevention Surveys, Bicycle License Registration, and MCCS, Lejeune-New River Funds Procedures and Robbery Classes. - (3) Automatic Data Processing (ADP).
-The term ADP security, as used in this Order, applies to the overall aspects of the security problem; therefore encompasses the PS, communications emanations, hardware, software, procedural, risk management, contingency planning, and other security aspects contributing to the protection of the ADP system, sight facility, or operation as a potential target. - (4) Intrusion Detection System (IDS).
-The IDS is an inherent element of the Marine Corps' security in-depth program, and plays a vital part in the overall protection of Marine Corps installations, activities, equipment, and material assets.

-These systems detect through sound vibration, motion, and electrostatic and/or light beams.
+The programs available on the Installation include operations identification, McGruff, child beware, child fingerprinting and identification, lady beware, National Night Out, Welcome Aboard and Pre-Deployment Briefs, crime prevention surveys, bicycle license registration, and MCCS, Lejeune-New River funds procedures and robbery classes. - (3) Automatic Data Processing (ADP).
+The term ADP applies to the overall aspects of the security problem; therefore, encompasses the PS, communications emanations, hardware, software, procedural, risk management, contingency planning, and other security aspects contributing to the protection of the ADP system, sight facility, or operation as a potential target. - (4) Intrusion Detection System (IDS).
+The IDS is an inherent element of the Marine Corps' security in-depth program and plays a vital part in the overall protection of Marine Corps installations, activities, equipment, and material assets.
+The system detects through sound vibration, motion, and electrostatic and/or light beams.